← Back to Blog

 What is the difference between Claude for Excel and Claude Cowork?

-Claude for Excel is the specific Microsoft Excel add-in.
-Claude Cowork is the broader desktop automation product that works across multiple apps including Excel, Word, PowerPoint, Slack, and your browser.
+Claude for Excel is the specific Excel add-in that lives inside Microsoft Excel.
+Claude Cowork is the broader desktop automation product that can work across multiple apps, including Excel, Word, PowerPoint, Slack, and your browser.
 The add-in is the focused, spreadsheet-specific entry point.
-Cowork is the full agentic system for knowledge work.
+Cowork is the full agentic system.

 Can Claude for Excel fix formula errors?

 Yes.
 Claude for Excel traces #REF!, #VALUE!, and circular reference errors to their source and explains what went wrong and how to fix it.
-You approve the fix before Claude writes anything to the sheet.
+You approve the fix before it writes to the sheet.

 What file formats does Claude for Excel support?

 Claude for Excel currently supports .xlsx and .xlsm files.
 File size limits apply based on your Claude plan.
-It does not support the older .xls format through the add-in, though you can convert those files first.
+It does not currently support .xls (older format) or .csv files through the add-in, though CSV data can be imported into a supported Excel file first.

 Ready to build AI into your operations?.

 Claude for Excel is a good starting point.
 The bigger opportunity is building the systems that feed it.
-Grab the free Claude Code Blueprint for the foundation every AI operator needs before they start automating.
-And if you want to understand how to wire Claude into multi-step agentic pipelines, the Claude Agent SDK guide covers exactly that.
+If you want to see how to wire Claude into a real business operating system, start with the free Claude Code Blueprint.
+It covers the foundation every serious AI operator needs before they start automating.

 Free · 60 Minutes · No coding required